skip to content

 Practicals

-Laboratory activities will provide practical demonstrations of some of the scientific principles and techniques introduced during lectures and seminars, as well as initial training in the techniques required for the dissertation research.
+Practical sessions are a required component of the MPhil in Archaeological Science.
+Laboratory activities provide practical demonstrations of some of the scientific principles and techniques introduced during lectures and seminars, as well as initial training in the techniques required for the dissertation research.

-Object-based sessions will use artefacts or other materials as the focal point for discussion or practical training in concepts, theories and methods relevant to the modules.
+Object-based sessions use artefacts or other materials as the focal point for discussion or practical training in concepts, theories and methods relevant to the teaching.

 Posters and Presentations